OpenNebula/docs/source/intro_release_notes/release_notes/compatibility.rst

 * Disk snapshot rename action (`one.vm.disksnapshotrename`) allow to rename a disk snapshot.
 * Recover action (`one.vm.recover`) has a new option, **delete-db** for deleting the VM from OpenNebula but keep it running at the hypervisor.
 * Lock action (`one.resource.lock`) now return the ID of the resource on success, instead of a boolean value.
 In case of failure an error of type ACTION is returned.
-* Now `one.vmpool.info` return a reduce version of the VMs body, in order to improve the download timing.
+* `one.vmpool.info` return a short version of the VM body documents, in order improve the scalability on large environments.
+Note that the new search functionality of the vmpool can further aliviate this issues.

 Authentication Drivers
 ================================================================================